Toulouse-Lautrec’s Moulin Rouge Paintings and Posters

 The result is the lively and humorous Goulue’s Fairground Hut Decorations which can be seen at the Orsay Museum in Paris.

-Lautrec’s friends and Moulin Rouge regulars are the audience and once again Lautrec is featured, this time next to the dancer Jane Avril.
+Lautrec’s friends and Moulin Rouge regulars are the audience and once again Lautrec is featured, this time next to his favourite dancer Jane Avril.
+Oscar Wilde is there too.

 The Red facade, entrance and windmill of the Moulin Rouge in Montmartre.
 The red windmill is placed on the roof of the building.
 Bal and Moulin Rouge are displayed in large advertising letters.
 The scene is lit by bright autumn light.